from pathlib import Path

 plt.xlabel("Day of Year")

-save_plot(file_path)
+return __save_plot(file_path)

 [docs]

-soil_temp: np.ndarray,
+soil_temps: np.ndarray,

 file_path: Path,